I haven’t focused on larger play items like swings and trikes but instead of smaller, affordable toys.

 This simple woodwork project for children is suitable for children aged 5+.
 It contains the precut pieces of wood which slot together and are held together with wood glue (included).
 Once constructed, your child will have to source lots of twigs, leaves etc to fill the box with.
 Then, attach to a wall or a tree and before you know you’ll have lots of little insects staying over!

-7. A Flying Ring
+7. A Scrunch Flyer

 These frisbees are great for developing gross motor skills as your child learns to throw, catch and run after them.
 They are also great for hand eye coordination and on top of that, they are great fun for the whole family!
+They are made out of silicone so they don’t hurt if you don’t catch them.
+Available in several colours.

 8. A Ribbon Wand